CivicDataLab/opub-mono/README.md

 new-component ComponentName
 ```

-This will create a new component directory in `packages/ui/src` with required files and code.
+This will create a new component directory in `packages/ui/src` with required files for component, test, storybook.